spicywebau/craft-tinymce/docs/plugin-settings.md

 ## `editorCloudApiKey`

-The API key to use if `tinymceSource` is set to `'tinyCloud'`.
+The API key to use if `tinymceSource` is set to `'tinyCloud'`, or `enablePremiumPlugins` is `true`.

 ## `enablePremiumPlugins`

 If you are a Tiny Cloud premium customer, set this to enable the use of premium plugins.
-If you are not a Tiny Cloud premium customer, this setting has no effect.
+This setting requires `editorCloudApiKey` to set to a valid Tiny Cloud API key.